vita73/new-vita/api/api-ideas.md

 Consider integrating a "Quick Start" guide or tutorial for new users.
 Explore options for user authentication and role-based access control if the project grows to handle sensitive data.

+- Consider integrating a RESTful API for external services.
+- Explore adding user authentication and authorization mechanisms.